Gout

 - At the end of your visit, you are provided with a visit summary, receipt and educational material about your diagnosis.
 At your request, we can send your primary care provider information about your visit.

 Gout has been around since ancient times and is sometimes called the “disease of kings.”
 People have long believed that gout is caused by excess eating and drinking, particularly high-sugar foods and wine.
 While alcohol can contribute to the development of gout, it is not the only thing that can cause the problem.
-Risk factors for gout include:
+Risk factors for gout include the following:*

 - Alcohol intake